Highland Cemetery: Description

+The cemetery also includes two Civil War memorials.
+One, known as the Ypsilanti Civil War Memorial, features an inscription stating it was donated by Mary Ann Starkweather.
+The other, the Ypsilanti Black Civil War Monument, honors the contributions of United States Colored Troops (USCT).
+Around 40 graves within the cemetery are believed to belong to Black Civil War veterans.

 The Highland Cemetery Association, a non-profit cemetery company founded in 1863, owns and operates the cemetery.
 In 2009, the cemetery began sponsoring an ice cream social after the annual Ypsilanti Memorial Day parade which terminates at the cemetery.